oplS17projects/MP3-Player/README.md

 ### Deliverable and Demonstration

-An MP3/Video player that has an clean interactive UI allowing for control over the player.
+An MP3/Video player that has an clean interactive UI allowing for control over the player such as pause/play.

-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.

 ### Evaluation of Results

 How will you know if you are successful?

-If you include some kind of _quantitative analysis,_ that would be good.
+If all criteria for the project are met.
+If the player is able to open and play the files successfully and has a clean interactive UI.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.